mayflower/langchain_agents/README.md

 Please create an [openai endpoint](https://portal.azure.com/#create/Microsoft.CognitiveServicesOpenAI) at microsoft azure.
 Write down the Endpoint and Key1 to use them in your .env file.
-After the endpoints was created create model deployments for gpt-3.5-turbo and gpt-4 named "gpt-35-turbo" and "gpt-4", since "." is not a valid character for model deployments.
+After the endpoints was created create model deployments for gpt-3.5-turbo and gpt-4 named "gpt-3-5-turbo" and "gpt-4", since "." is not a valid character for model deployments.
-Please create a deployment "Embeddings" using the model "text-embedding-ada-002"
+Please create a deployment "text-embedding-ada-002" using the model "text-embedding-ada-002"

 Copy the file .env.dist to .env and fill out the entries for AZURE_OPENAI_ENDPOINT and AZURE_OPENAI_API_KEY.